jackokring/KRTPluginADemo/docs/index.md

 ---

 ### Y
-a complex module with patterns for global state.
-I must find out about the `asset::user` object.
-At the moment there is some complex UI to sort out involving buttons and modes.
+a complex module for gate patterns.
 I've always wondered why drum machines don't even have the extra 8 buttons for triples.
 Sounds like it would add less than an extra 50 currency units and not too much complexity to the software given **shuffles** div three flexibles.

-Yep not transfering patterns globally could be a big thing, but also lack of pattern space too for playing the old stuff, along with the new.
+Yep, not transfering patterns globally could be a big thing, but also lack of pattern space too for playing the old stuff, along with the new.
+Seems Rack has a module preset save in the latest version though.
+Nice.

 **RD** never had a good party without a rythum.
 Maybe a nice chill out, but I haven't made a PicoDrum emulator and I won't.